-Mandatory leadership lab that allows cadets to practice and demonstrate mastery of the leadership skills essential to an Air Force officer.
+Mandatory leadership lab that allows cadets to practice and demonstrate mastery of the leadership skills essential to USAF and USSF officers.
 Only Commission seeking cadets take AS 413.
-Non-commissioning cadets enrolled in AS403 must take LS 450.
 Fall semester only.

-Mandatory leadership lab that allows cadets to practice and demonstrate mastery of the leadership skills essential to an Air Force officer.
+Mandatory leadership lab that allows cadets to practice and demonstrate mastery of the leadership skills essential to USAF and USSF officers.
 Only Commission seeking cadets take AS 414.
-Non-commissioning cadets enrolled in AS404 must take LS 451.
 Spring semester only.
+Credits: 0